Camille (1936 film): Plot

 Back in Paris, at a gambling club, Armand comes face to face with the baron and Marguerite, who is ill.
 Armand wins a fortune from the baron at baccarat and begs Marguerite to come with him.
 She lies and says she loves the baron.
 Armand wounds the baron in a duel and must leave the country for six months.
 When he returns, Marguerite's illness has worsened.
-"Perhaps it's better if I live in your heart, where the world can't see me," she says.
-She dies in his arms.
+"Perhaps it's better if I live in your heart, where the world can't see me," she says and then dies in his arms.